Neapolitan cuisine: Pasta

 There is a great variety of Neapolitan pastas.
-Pasta was not invented in Naples, but one of the best grades available is found quite close by, in Gragnano, a few kilometers from the capital.
+Pasta was not invented in Naples, but one of the best grades available is found quite close by, in Gragnano, and in Torre Annunziata, a few kilometers from the capital.
 It was here also that the industrial production of pasta started, with the techniques to dry and preserve it.
-The main ingredient is durum wheat, harder to manipulate than soft wheat, so the industrial production had greater success than in northern Italy, where home-made pasta is more popular.
-Traditionally in Naples pasta must be cooked "al dente", while soft pasta is not tolerated.
+The main ingredient is durum wheat, which is harder than soft wheat, so there was more industrial production than in northern Italy, where home-made pasta is more popular.
+Traditionally in Naples pasta must be cooked al dente.

 The most popular variety of pasta, besides the classic spaghetti and linguine, are the paccheri and the ziti, long pipe-shaped pasta, broken by hand before cooking and usually topped with Neapolitan ragù.
-Pasta with vegetables is usually also prepared with pasta mista (pasta ammescata in Neapolitan language), which is now produced industrially as a distinct variety of pasta, but which was once sold cheaply, made up of broken pieces of different kinds of pasta.
+Pasta with vegetables is usually also prepared with pasta mista (pasta ammescata in Neapolitan language), which is now produced industrially as a distinct variety of pasta, but which was once sold cheaply, made up of broken pieces of different types of pasta.

-Hand-made gnocchi, prepared with flour and potatoes, have become a popular method of overcoming the Neapolitan disdain for potatoes.
+Hand-made gnocchi, prepared with flour and potatoes, have been popular despite widespread dislike of potatoes in Naples.
 In 1949 W. H. Auden wrote Igor Stravinsky from Forio in Ischia, "Forio thinks us crazy because we eat potatoes, which are to them a mark of abject poverty."
 In reporting this, Francis Steegmuller, a longtime resident of Naples, remarks on the French-inspired gattò, in which "the potato complement is nearly overwhelmed by cheese, ham and other ingredients".

-Some of the more modern varieties of pasta, like scialatelli, are also becoming popular.
+Some of the more modern varieties of pasta, such as scialatielli, are also becoming popular.

 Tomatoes

-Tomatoes entered the Neapolitan cuisine during the 18th century.
+Tomatoes entered Neapolitan cuisine during the 18th century.

-The industry of preserving tomatoes originated in 19th-century Naples, resulting in the export to all parts of the world of the famous "pelati" (peeled tomatoes) and the "concentrato" (tomato paste).
+Industrial preservation of tomatoes began in 19th-century Naples.
+Products, including pelati (peeled tomatoes) and concentrato (tomato paste) have become exported worldwide.
 There are traditionally several ways of preparing home-made tomato preserves, either bottled tomato juice, or chopped into pieces.
-The famous "conserva" (sun dried concentrated juice) tomato is cooked for a long time and becomes a dark red cream with a velvety texture.
+The conserva (sun dried concentrated juice) tomato is cooked for a long time and becomes a dark red cream with a velvety texture.

 Vegetables

-Some Campanian dishes using vegetables, like the parmigiana di melanzane (aubergine pie) or peperoni ripieni (stuffed peppers) can become real stars of the table.
-Some of the most typical products are friarielli (a local variety of Brassica rapa), Cichorium endivia, smooth or curly (two varieties of endive), several types of broccoli, verza (Savoy cabbage, a variety of Brassica oleracea sabauda) and others, used to prepare the minestra maritata.
-Different types of beans, chickpeas and other legumes are very popular.
+Campanian dishes using vegetables include parmigiana di melanzane and peperoni ripieni (stuffed peppers).
+Some of the most typical products are Cichorium endivia, smooth or curly (two varieties of endive), and different types of beans, chickpeas and other legumes.
+Several types of broccoli are eaten with regularity, the local fondness for the vegetable described by food writer Arthur Schwartz as "beyond [the American] imagining."
+The most popular of these is broccoli rabe, which is closely associated with sausage and braciole, and is also often eaten with pasta and Italian wedding soup.
+Cabbage is eaten in winter when other crops are out of season, a simple preparation being stewing.
+Contrary to what is popularly believed internationally, only small quantities of garlic are used in Neapolitan cooking.